 CVD is the leading cause of mortality in CKD, and as with the non-CKD population dyslipidemia is a significant contributor.
-The dyslipidemia of CKD comprises primarily high triglyceride levels and low HDL-cholesterol levels; however, emerging data suggests that the composition of the lipoprotein particles is altered by CKD, and that altered composition and/or lipoprotein cargo may be a cause of the increased CVD in CKD.
-The use of statins has been shown to be safe and efficacious in lipid lowering in CKD, and of benefit in reducing CVD events in individuals with pre-end stage CKD, or post renal transplant, but not in dialysis patients.
-The various available agents have different clearance routes, and some statins need dose adjustment in CKD.
-In patients that cannot tolerate or who have contra-indications to statin therapy, there may be
+The dyslipidemia of CKD comprises primarily high TG levels and low HDL-C levels; however, emerging data suggests that the composition of the lipoprotein particles is altered by CKD, and that altered composition and/or lipoprotein cargo may be a cause of the increased CVD in CKD.
+The use of statins has been shown to be safe and